plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

 may find it helpful to imagine `f g t` written as `f$g t`.)

 Some funcons can take argument sequences of varying lengths; funcons may also compute sequences of values.
-A funcon that does both is `left-to-right`, which is used to ensure that arguments are evaluated in the specified order (the default order allows interleaving).
+An example of a funcon that does both is `left-to-right`, which is used to ensure that arguments are evaluated in the specified order (the default is to allow interleaving).
 Composition with `left-to-right` provides sequential variants of all multi-argument funcons, e.g.:

 - `integer-add left-to-right(t1,t2)` (which abbreviates
   `integer-add(left-to-right(t1,t2))`)